Journal of cellular and molecular medicine

 Obstetrics & Gynecology

 Fallen, Shannon; Baxter, David; Wu, Xiaogang; Kim, Taek-Kyun; Shynlova, Oksana; Lee, Min Young; Scherler, Kelsey; Lye, Stephen; Hood, Leroy; and Wang, Kai, "Extracellular vesicle RNAs reflect placenta dysfunction and are a biomarker source for preterm labour."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 247.